Preparing for Move-in

 Please complete and bring the following Policies and Regulations with you when you move in.
 (Note: documents in Portable Document Format (PDF) require Adobe Acrobat Reader 5.0 or higher to view, download Adobe Acrobat Reader).
-Bring a bedspread, extra long twin sheets (except University Towers), pillowcases, towels, non-halogen desk lamp and bathroom items.
+Bring a bedspread, sheets, pillowcases, towels, non-halogen desk lamp and bathroom items.
 Each residence hall room includes a microfridge at no additional cost (a mini fridge/freezer/microwave in one unit).
 In our traditional residence halls each resident is provided with a bed, desk, chair, dresser, blanket, mattress pad, pillow and waste basket.
 Many students bring their own pillow and extra blankets.
 Traditional residence hall rooms are not carpeted, so residents may bring or purchase a rug after arrival.
 Suite-style and apartments are carpeted.
 Most students also bring electronic equipment such as computers, TVs, DVD players, and stereos.

 Rooms in the Cuicacalli Suites are furnished with a bed, desk (with attached bookshelves), chair, wardrobe and dresser.
 Each suite also has a living area that holds a three-seat couch, one-seat lounge chair, coffee table, end table, floor lamp, dining table and four chairs.
 The suite also has a mini-kitchenette with a full-size refrigerator, sink and microwave (additional appliances are not allowed).
 The bedrooms and the common living area of the suite are carpeted.

 Visit the Living Choices page for a more detailed description of included amenities and furnishings for the halls.